Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 No, the delivered API builder Docker image includes the community version and is supported as part of this project.

+### Do I need an Elastic subscription?

+The solution can be operated in production without a subscription and is thereby community-supported.
+In this case, open an issue on this GitHub project.
+If you need official Elastic support to run your Elastic-Stack or additional features like alerts or machine learning for operation, then you need a subscription to Elastic.
+You can find more information here: https://www.elastic.co/pricing/

+### Is this solution officially supported by Axway?

+Currently this solution is not officially supported by Axway.
+However, it is on the roadmap to officially support the solution in the future.
+You can find the current roadmap in the Axway Community Portal: https://community.axway.com

 ### Do I need to be an Elastic-Stack expert?

 No, you do not need to be or become an expert on the Elastic stack.
 The solution configures the Elasticsearch cluster automatically including future updates, Logstash & Filebeat are preconfigured with the determined optimal parameters for the solution.